richchang0/March-Madness-Prediction/README.md

-March-Madness-Prediction
+March-Madness-Prediction - Project for EECS 349 Machine Learning
 ========================

-Project for EECS 349 - Machine Learning
+##### Purpose

-Purpose: To utilize machine learning techniques to predict the NCAA March Madness Tournament
+- To utilize machine learning techniques to predict the NCAA March Madness Tournament